Master of Science in Business Management

 Duration & Credit Requirement

-In addition, students will also bear the fee for a summer school course* organised by an AACSB or EQUIS accredited member of the Alliance of Chinese and European Business Schools (ACE).
-The fees, including accommodation, for 2016 were approximately EUR1,200.
-Students also have to cover the costs of travel, visa, insurance, etc.
+In addition, students have to pay the fees for a summer school course* organised by an AACSB or EQUIS accredited member of the Alliance of Chinese and European Business Schools (ACE) outside Greater China.
+The fees, including the cost of accommodation, totaled approximately EUR 1,200 in 2018.
+Students also bear the costs of travel, visa, insurance, etc.

-* Students are required to successfully complete at least 12 ECTS in a summer school course run by an AACSB or EQUIS accredited member of the ACE to earn the remaining 6 PolyU credits for "International Experience" (via credit transfer).
-Students will pay for the summer school themselves directly to the institution hosting the summer school course and the MSc BM programme will not charge a fee for the 6 credits.
+* Students are required to successfully complete at least 10 ECTS in a summer school course run by an AACSB or EQUIS accredited member of the ACE to earn the required 6 PolyU credits for "International Experience" (via credit transfer).
+Payment of course fee should be made directly to the offering institution.
+MSc BM programme does not charge a fee for the 6 credits.

 Merit-based tuition fee waiver scholarships are available.